Claire Tomalin Moves 'Between The Trivial And The Tragic' In 'A Life Of My Own'

 TOMALIN: Well, I suppose I resisted the idea of divorce.
 On the other hand, when he said he wanted the divorce, I did finally say all right.
 I mean, he told all his family, all my family.
 But he always changed his mind, you see.
 He'd suddenly say he'd made a mistake, and he'd start bombarding me with love letters and sending me flowers and rings.
 And it was a great deal of up-and-down behavior.
 It was difficult to deal with.

 But what I felt in the end over these periods of years was that each time there was a crisis, it made me think, I must become independent.
 I must get really good work of my own.
-I must get more interesting jobs.
 And I did so that - there is a sort of passion there that the more he departed and, you know, decided he wanted a separate life, the more I was encouraged to think about building up my own career.
 And that was very good for me.

-GROSS: This kind of astounds me.
-Your father sent your husband a letter in which your father told your husband that that he, your father, hadn't been able to live with your mother and he, your father, was not surprised that Nick, your husband, couldn't live with you.
-What (laughter)?

-TOMALIN: Yes.
-I think the behavior of my father and my father-in-law was really awful.
-There was a sort of male ganging up.
-I remember my father-in-law telling me that his son, my husband, had found true love at last with one of these other girls.
-(Laughter) I thought, thank you very much.
-Yes, there was bad male behavior certainly.

 GROSS: Let's take a short break here, and then we'll talk some more.
 If you're just joining us, my guest is writer Claire Tomalin.
 She's best known for her biographies of people like Dickens and the early feminist Mary Wollstonecraft.
 But now she's written her own memoir, and it's called "A Life Of My Own."
 We'll be back after a short break.
 This is FRESH AIR.